-My original views founded on the notion that service means “getting your hands dirty” for others.
-Early in my career, I disliked the university crowd where I used to work because they would debate ad-nauseam every societal issue and problem for hours upon end, postulating a spectrum of theories.
-But when the clarion call went out to actually do something, no one was anywhere to be found.
+My original views were founded on the notion that service means “getting your hands dirty” for others.
+Early in my career, I became frustrated with a certain university crowd where I used to work because they would debate ad-nauseam every societal issue and problem for hours upon end, postulating a spectrum of theories, but when the clarion call went out to actually do something, no one was anywhere to be found.
 In addition, to my distaste, their talk often carried a condescending tone–“us to/for them” “the haves vs. the have-nots.”
 I reached the conclusion that actions mean more than words, and if I was to serve, it was going to be alongside those in need.

 Little did anyone consider that all of the free food shipments destroyed the Haitian agricultural market, all of the free clothing put the local merchants out of business, and on-and-on.
-Little consideration was given to what all the free stuff did to undermine people’s dignity, to nurture a crippling dependency, and to finance the schemes of a powerful and oppressive minority.
+Also, little consideration was given to what all the free stuff did to undermine people’s dignity, nurture a crippling dependency, and finance the schemes of a powerful and oppressive minority.

-The world generously opened their purses as billions of dollars in aid was donated.
-Stuff was desperately necessary to relieve the victims’ cries if this overwhelming emergency crisis.
+The world generously opened their purses as billions of dollars in aid were donated.
+Stuff was desperately necessary to relieve the victims’ cries.
+This was an overwhelming catastrophe.
 Many hoped, maybe, at last, an enduring difference could be made in Haiti.
 The mantra was “build back better.”
 But soon after the dust started to settle, a dark side emerged.
 The ones who had long oppressed continued to line their pockets and stifle the release of humanitarian aid.
 The distribution of much of that aid failed to reach the 1.5 million homeless survivors in the refugee camps as they were left to fend for themselves.
 As we now know, much of the promised aid never made it to its intended purposes—alleviating the suffering of the victims—or it was diverted to other development projects.

 But I return to my original premise, are all our efforts to actually serve those in need actually helping or hurting them?
 Beyond an emergency crisis caused by a disaster, but on a daily and ongoing basis, are we truly transforming lives, elevating them above their present circumstances, or are we nurturing chronic situations with band-aids?